France's Hollande wants concrete treaty additions

 PARIS French Socialist Francois Hollande will seek to add specific measures to stimulate economic growth to Europe's fiscal compact if elected president in May, and will not settle for cosmetic tweaks, his campaign manager said on Wednesday.

-Pierre Moscovici said Hollande, the election front-runner, had no intention of unraveling the treaty signed by 25 of the European Union's 27 members last week, but was determined to push for "precise measures" that could boost economic growth in the bloc.
+Pierre Moscovici said Hollande, the election frontrunner, had no intention of unravelling the treaty signed by 25 of the European Union's 27 members last week, but was determined to push for "precise measures" that could boost economic growth.

 "What we want is not something cosmetic.
 It's real and voluntary.
 It's about rebalancing and reorienting European integration," Moscovici told reporters, adding: "We will be extremely demanding on this issue."